thooks1203/echodeed/EchoDeed_Overview.md

 ## Ready to bring EchoDeed to your school?

-**For School Administrators**: Start a pilot program in just a few weeks.
+**For School Administrators**: Start a **90-day pilot program for just $1,200 total**, with the option to continue with an annual subscription of $4,800.
 Get simple setup, teacher training, and parent communication materials.

-**For Local Businesses**: Sponsor student rewards and see real impact in your community while staying within your budget.
+**For Local Businesses**: Sponsor student rewards through our revolutionary **dual reward system that reaches both students and parents**, creating deeper community impact while staying within your budget.

 **For Parents**: Ask your child's school about bringing EchoDeed to campus as part of their character education program.